 Getting to the The Linnaeus Garden

-The Linnaeus Garden is on Svartbäcksgatan, north of the pedestrianised part of the street.
+The Linnaeus Garden is on Svartbäcksgatan 27, north of the pedestrian street.

-The Garden and Orangery are accessible for wheelchair users.
+The garden and orangery are accessible to wheelchair users.

-An induction loop is available to borrow in connection with guided tours.
-There is also an audio guide to the Linnaeus Museum available to borrow.
+An induction loop is available on loan for guided tours.
+There is also an audio guide to the Linnaeus Museum.

-There is no parking at the Garden but it is possible to drop off car passengers at the entrance (Svartbäcksgatan 27).
+There is no parking at the garden but it is possible to drop off passengers at the entrance (Svartbäcksgatan 27).